-- Stay updated: It is important to stay up to date on the situation by checking in with local news sources.
-Additionally, make sure to follow any evacuation orders or other instructions issued by authorities. - Seek medical attention if necessary: If you or anyone else has been injured, seek medical attention as soon as possible. - Stay safe: Avoid going near any power lines or poles, as they may be damaged and electrically charged.
+- Stay informed: Keep track of updates from official sources, such as the local government, emergency management agencies, and news outlets. - Seek medical attention if necessary: If you or anyone else has been injured, seek medical attention as soon as possible. - Stay safe: Avoid going near any power lines or poles, as they may be damaged and electrically charged.
 Also avoid going near any damaged buildings or structures, as they may be unstable and dangerous. - Follow evacuation orders: If you are told to evacuate, do so immediately.
 Follow the designated evacuation routes and routes to emergency shelters. - Stay away from floodwaters: Do not attempt to walk, swim, or drive through floodwaters, as they can be dangerous and may be contaminated. - Stay calm: It is natural to feel stressed or anxious after a tornado, but try to stay calm and take care of yourself and your loved ones.